Nariod/RustPacker/README.md

 Shellcode packer written in Rust.

 ## Current state
-Functional as it packs a binary file, but very basic as it only support XOR encoding for now.
+Functional as it packs a binary file, but very basic as it only supports XOR encoding for now.

 ## Are you a Rust developer?
 If you have some experience with Rust, you're more than welcome to help !